Unteroffizier

 Unteroffizier (lit.
 'Under officer') is a junior non-commissioned officer rank used by the Bundeswehr.
 It is also the collective name for all non-commissioned officers in Austria and Germany.
+The Dutch version (onderofficier) is used by the Dutch armed forces.
 It was formerly a rank in the Imperial Russian Army.

 Austria

 Unteroffizier(e), also Unteroffizier corps, is the collective name to all junior NCO-ranks in the modern day's Austrian Bundesheer.
 It comprises the ranks of the assignment group M BUO 2 (professional NCO 2; de: Berufsunteroffizier 2) with the rank Oberwachtmeister (OR6), and M ZUO 2 (time serving NCO 2; de: Zeitunteroffizier 2) with the rank Wachtmeister (OR5).

 Training and education of the Unteroffizier corps was reformed in 1995 and until 2000 finally introduced to the armed forces.
 First effected were professional NCOs of the assignment group M BUO 1 (Stabsunteroffiziere, staff NCO's), followed by the assignment group M BUO 2 (Unteroffiziere, NCO's).

 In the result of a positive entrance examination aspirants attended the NCO trainings course (new) on the Heeresunteroffiziersakademie (HUAk) in Enns.
 After positive HUAk-graduation regular assignments to a Unteroffizier might be squad leader (de: Gruppenkommandant), or service in a military staff or headquarters.